 The research of ultrasound scattering by inanimate scatterers helps two strands of research.
 Firstly, it is related to the aforementioned research of modelling scattering by tissue samples.
-This is helped by the recent construction of an acoustic microscope in our laboratory.
-Secondly, it allows the development of cost-effective and durable ultrasound phantoms that can be used to calibrate ultrasound imaging systems (Figure 2).
+This is helped by the construction of an acoustic microscope in our laboratory (Figure 2), where we are currently working to make scanning an order of magnitude faster, reducing typical 3D scanning times from 6 hours to 10 minutes.
+Once this is achieved, we will be able to validate our research regarding how to use tissue-based scattering models to achiever super-resolution images.